cybertraining-dsc/fa20-523-337/project/project.md

 	-	Browser

 		The most popular browser is Google Chrome.
-Also, we noticed second best users were using safari browser and firefox was placed third
+Also, we noticed second and third best users were using safari and firefox respectively

 		![Browser Variable](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/device_browser.png)